 FIFA 21 age rating is PEGI 3 in the UK which means there is no content inappropriate for young players.
-In the US it is rated E for Everyone in the US.
+In the US it is rated E for Everyone.
 Electronic Arts (or EA) terms and conditions state that players must be 13 or over to play online features in the game.
 FIFA 21 is free to play (with subscription) through EA Play on all major consoles, as well as Google Stadia, and on PC via Origin and Steam.